Textbook Review Answers for the REMIC Mortgage Agent Textbook

 Lenders may have additional options that can be approved by the insurer before implementation.

-a) the borrower: Provides coverage against fraud and forgery from the time the policy is in force.
+a) The borrower: Provides coverage against fraud and forgery from the time the policy is in force.

-b) the lender: Provides coverage against title defects and items that occurred before closing that may make the property unmarketable
+b) The lender: Provides coverage against title defects and items that occurred before closing that may make the property unmarketable

-c) the real estate lawyer: Reduces the amount of work required to close a mortgage transaction
+c) The real estate lawyer: Reduces the amount of work required to close a mortgage transaction

 Contents insurance since the master policy only covers the unit, not the contents.